Hello Angel

-Hello Angel is an album by British singer Sandie Shaw, released in 1988.
+Hello Angel is the seventh and final studio album by British singer Sandie Shaw, released in 1988.

 Album background

 Shaw had released a couple of singles in the late 1970s on the CBS label, but did not show a serious interest in making additional material until the early 1980s, when new husband Nik Powell (co-founder of the Virgin Group) introduced her to the B.E.F.
 (British Electric Foundation).